Minko82/xlerobot/README.md

 ```
 ##  Done!

-You can now use serial devices in WSL for:

-- Arduino / STM32 firmware flashing
-- LiDAR / IMU / motor driver communication
-- ROS2 hardware integration
-- Robotics research and field experiments
+You can now go to the 🐧 Linux Instructions below and setup the arms.

 </details>